 Professor of agronomy

 Mary Beth Kirkham, professor of agronomy, is an international authority on the plant-water relations of winter wheat and the uptake of heavy metals by crops grown on polluted soil.
-She has more than 200 publications and has written two key textbooks on this topic.
-Kirkham sits on the editorial boards of 11 journals and travels worldwide to present at meetings in her field.
+She has more than 250 publications and has written three key textbooks on plant-water relations.
+Kirkham sits on the editorial boards of 13 journals and travels worldwide to present information at meetings in her field.

 Kirkham and her students were the first to document the effects of elevated levels of carbon dioxide of plants grown in a field in semi-arid conditions.
 Plants studied included sorghum, winter wheat, and rangeland plants.
 She and her students then became the first to show that the sub-surface injection of sewage sludge, which Manhattan was the first city to adopt, was safe and did not result in toxic levels of heavy metals in the plants grown on the sludge farm.
 Kirkham was then the first to show that stomata, or the pores on plants, close under microgravity conditions.